michaelherold/codeclimate-sass-lint/README.md

 Most of the configuration lives under the `engines.sass_lint` key.
 The options are as follows:

 * `config.file` - The Sass-Lint configuration file you want to use as a base.
+* `debug` - Set this to true to output timing and debug information from the engine.
+* `rules` - Configure this in the same way you configure rules in `.sass-lint.yml`.
+These will override any settings you have in your configuration file.
 * Global configuration like `exclude_paths` is also included in the engine's configuration.
 See the [Code Climate documentation] for more information.

 [Code Climate documentation]: https://docs.codeclimate.com/docs/configuring-your-code-climate-analysis